 - What logo do you want to associate with your brand?

 Focus on low-effort video content

-Connect with online community
+Connect with your online community

 As you begin to focus on growth, building connections online and continuing to connect with your followers is a must.

-When it comes to connecting with other accounts and communities that align with your brand, find other small business accounts similar to yours and see if you can both promote one another for free!
-You can also try following other small businesses to support their efforts and inspiration from their content.
+When connecting with other accounts and communities that align with your brand, find other small business accounts similar to yours and see if you can promote one another for free!
+You can also try following other small businesses to support their efforts and get inspiration from their content.
 The more interconnected you can be with your target audience, which means liking, commenting, direct messaging, re-sharing, and generally engaging with these groups online, the more visibility and reach you will have for your brand.

 Run small giveaways or discount opportunities